okta/samples-nodejs-express-4/resource-server/README.md

 npm install
 ```

-You will need to provider the issuer to the sample server.
+You will need to provide the issuer, client ID and audience to the sample server.
 This setting can be found in the Developer Console, when looking at the Application that you created.
-Place the issuer into the file `.samples.config.json` in this folder:
+Place this configuration into the file `.samples.config.json` in this folder:

 ```
 {
   "oktaSample": {
     "oidc": {
+      "aud": "api://default",
+      "clientId: "{yourClientId}",
       "issuer": "https://{yourOktaDomain}.com/oauth2/default"
     },
     "server": {